cloudfoundry/cf-mysql-release/README.md

 Prerequisites:

 - The MySQL service requires a deployment of Cloud Foundry ([cf-release](https://github.com/cloudfoundry/cf-release)) and has been supported since [final release 155](https://github.com/cloudfoundry/cf-release/blob/master/releases/cf-155.yml) ([tag v155](https://github.com/cloudfoundry/cf-release/tree/v155)).
+  - Dashboard SSO is currently in development and requires a more recent version of cf-release.
+See the Dashboard section at the end of this doc for details.
 - Installing the CF MySQL service requires BOSH.
 - Instructions on installing BOSH as well as Cloud Foundry (runtime) are located in the [Cloud Foundry documentation](http://docs.cloudfoundry.com/docs/running/deploying-cf/).